 - Pilot programs for underserved communities

-Why They’re Important: Funders often look for scalable and replicable ideas that push the boundaries of traditional animal welfare approaches.
+Funders often look for scalable and replicable ideas that push the boundaries of traditional animal welfare approaches.
+They also help shelters discover scalable solutions that can be shared with others in the field, driving progress across the entire sector.

 0 Comments